Main Menu Main Content

 Abbey drafts and reviews employment-related contracts and documents, including employment agreements, post-employment restrictive covenant agreements, confidentiality agreements, settlement and release agreements, and policy materials in employee handbooks for clients.

-Before starting at Calfee in 2014, she served as a judicial intern for Judge Sarah Evans Barker, United States District Court, Southern District of Indiana in the fall of 2013.
+Abbey began serving on Calfee's Diversity, Equity & Inclusion Committee in 2023, and she was elected Partner in 2024.
+Before joining Calfee in 2014, she served as a judicial intern for Judge Sarah Evans Barker, United States District Court, Southern District of Indiana in the fall of 2013.
 She has also worked as a legal intern for the U.S. Department of Education’s Office for Civil Rights.

 Before attending law school, Abbey was Dean of Academics and a math teacher at Columbus Collegiate Academy, an Ohio Charter School serving inner-city, low-income students.
 She also taught in Washington, D.C., as a member of Teach for America.